puppetlabs/puppet-specifications/language/types_values_variables.md

     Struct[{s => T}]     ∪  Hash[K,V]          → Hash[String ∪ K, T ∪ V]
     Struct[?]            ∪  (T ∈ Collection)   → Collection
     Struct[?]            ∪  (T ∉ Collection)   → Any

+#### Struct.new

+Since version 4.5.0

+`Struct.new` works exactly as `Hash.new`, only that the constructed hash is asserted against the given struct type.

 ### Tuple Type